-Import health standard means a document issued pursuant to section 24A (formerly section 22) of the Biosecurity Act 1993 on behalf of the Director General permitting entry to New Zealand of a specific product under certain conditions.
+Import health standard means a document issued pursuant to section 22 of the Biosecurity Act 1993 on behalf of the Director General permitting entry to New Zealand of a specific product under certain conditions.

 MPI Import and Export Standards means the section within the Ministry for Primary Industries which is responsible for regulatory biosecurity functions.